What Is Italian For Yes

 Q: When should I use va bene instead of ?

 A: Use va bene when responding to proposals, suggestions, or agreements.
-It conveys acceptance rather than simple affirmation. is better suited for direct yes/no questions.
+Which means it conveys acceptance rather than simple affirmation. is better suited for direct yes/no questions.

 Q: Is it impolite to use informal expressions like già in formal situations?

 A: While generally acceptable, it's best to err on the side of caution in highly formal settings.
-Using more formal alternatives like certo or assolutamente is safer.
+Using more formal alternatives like certo or assolutamente is safer That's the part that actually makes a difference..

 Q: How important is tone and body language when saying "yes" in Italian?